linebender/druid/docs/src/data.md

 The heart of a `druid` application is your application model.
 Your model drives your UI.
-When you mutate your model, druid compares the old and new version, and propogates the change to the components ('widgets') of your application that are effected by the change.
+When you mutate your model, druid compares the old and new version, and propagates the change to the components ('widgets') of your application that are affected by the change.

 For this to work, your model must implement the `Clone` and `Data` traits.
-It is important that your model be cheap to clone; we encourage the use of `Arc` pointers to allow cheap cloning of more expensive types.
+It is important that your model be cheap to clone; we encourage the use of reference counted pointers to allow cheap cloning of more expensive types. `Arc` and `Rc` have blanket `Data` impls, so if you have a type that does not implement `Data`, you can always just wrap it in one of those smart pointers.

 The `Data` trait has a single method: